eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 git clone  [https://github.com/eclipse-tractusx/tutorial-resources.git](https://github.com/eclipse-tractusx/tractus-x-umbrella.git")
 ```

-We now will find under your current working directory the directory [tractus-x-umbrella], change into this drectory:
+We now will find under your current working directory the directory [tractus-x-umbrella], change into this directory:

 ```bash
 cd tractus-x-umbrella
 ```

-### Start the minkube cluster (profile)
+### Start the minikube cluster (profile)

-To start the cluster we just call **minikube start**, if we have morethen one instance, we use -p option to set the profile name minikube-$USER, we use the othe roptions to request the appropiate resources.
+To start the cluster we just call **minikube start**, if we have more then one instance, we use -p option to set the profile name minikube-$USER, we use the other options to request the appropriate resources.

 ```bash
 minikube start [-p minikube-$USER] --cpus=4 --memory 6gb   # Start the cluster, if -p option is used with the profile name minikube-$USER